 Illinois Senate makes progress on 'grand bargain'

-The Illinois Senate lurched forward on a budget compromise Tuesday but the critical votes for breaking the historic budget stalemate are scheduled on the floor Wednesday.
-The Senate relied heavily on majority Democrats' votes to approve low-profile pieces of what's been deemed the "grand bargain" to end the logjam between Republican Gov. Bruce Rauner and the Legislature.
+Illinois Senate President John Cullerton, right, answers questions about a piece of the bipartisan grand bargain budget deal during floor debate Tuesday, Feb.
+28, 2017, at the Capitol in Springfield, Ill.
+SPRINGFIELD – The Illinois Senate lurched forward on a budget compromise Tuesday but the critical votes for breaking the historic budget stalemate are scheduled on the floor Wednesday.

 Add your comments below